 Watches and Warnings Issued for Florida:

-· Tornado Warning: Eastern Martin and southeastern St. Lucie counties until 12:15 pm.
-Additional tornado watches and warnings are possible today.
-Stay tuned to local media for up to date information about tornado watches and warnings in your area and take necessary safety precautions.
+· Severe Weather Potential: Additional tornado watches and warnings are possible today.
+Stay tuned to local media for up to date information about tornado watches and warnings in your area and take immediate safety precautions.

-· Flood Watch: A Flood Watch is in effect through this evening for Broward, Collier, Miami-Dade, Palm Beach, Glades, Henry and mainland Monroe counties.
+· Flood Watch: a Flood Watch remains in effect for South Florida, including Broward, Collier, Miami-Dade, Palm Beach, Glades, Henry, and Monroe Counties through Tuesday morning.

-· High risk of rip currents: east and west coast beaches of South Florida today.
+· High risk of rip currents: Beaches along Northeast and Southeast Florida today, as well as Gulf Coast and Panhandle beaches through Thursday evening.
 Dangerous rip currents can be life threatening to anyone entering the water.
 Be sure to check beach warning flags before swimming.

 · Airport closures: Marathon, Key West; Pensacola will close after the last inbound flights Monday evening (8/27/12), with a plan to reopen Thursday morning (8/30/12)